ranveeriit/ranveeriit.github.io/_pages/about.md

 I am an Assistant Professor in the [Discipline of Computer Science & Engineering, IIT Indore](http://cse.iiti.ac.in/)

-I have a huge regards to mathematics (the queen of sciences), and mathematicians (I am very far from being one), they are the  best contributor to the humanity, often silent yet elegant, they are always well ahead than the present time, the world follow them later.
+I have a huge regard for mathematics (the queen of sciences), and mathematicians (I am very far from being one).
+They are the best contributor to humanity, often silent yet elegant, they are always well ahead of the present time, the world follow them later.
 They have their own [challenges and frustration](https://www.isid.ac.in/~rbb/imsgen.pdf)  nicely explained by mathematician [RB Bapat](https://en.wikipedia.org/wiki/Ravindra_Bapat).

 # Research Interests